 Have more questions before applying?
 Read through these FAQs, or check out our Rules and Regulations.

-· Programs/events may require additional services such as dedicated security, ferry, custodial and emergency medical services.
-In these cases, the organization producing the event/program will be responsible for these costs.
+Please note that events may require additional services such as dedicated ferries, security, custodial services, grounds crew consultation and emergency medical services.
+In these cases, the organization producing the event will be responsible for these costs.

-Governors Island has tents of varying sizes available for programs to rent, and more information on tent specs can be provided upon request.
-Governors Island does not own a stage, generators or AV equipment; if your event/program requires such equipment, please indicate this in your proposal.
+Governors Island has tents of varying sizes available for events to rent for a fee at the responsibility of the organizer, and more information on tent specifications can be provided upon request.
+Governors Island does not own or rent stages, generators or A/V equipment.
+A list of recommended vendors is available upon request.

 Currently there is not high-speed internet available on Governors Island.
 Programs requiring Wi-Fi should plan to use a hotspot or mobile Wi-Fi device.

 Electricity varies throughout the Island and is not available on many event sites.
-If your program requires electricity please inform the Trust as it may be necessary to hire an electrician to make these connections, or provide generators, at the cost of the applicant.
+Most outdoor events must bring in their own portable generators to meet their electricity needs.
 Some areas of Governors Island currently have potable water.
 Please include your needs for water in your proposal.
 Potable water is not available at most private/ticketed event sites.

 Events or programs anticipating 4,000 or more attendees are required to provide additional ferry service, at their expense, to supplement Governors Island's regularly scheduled ferries.
 The Trust will work with event producers to create a ferry schedule that works within the Island's existing operation and make recommendations for ferry operators and capacities.

-The Trust will work with event producers to create a comprehensive Operational Plan including (but not limited to): a site plan, run of show, ferry transportation schedule, security/staffing plans to best work within the Island’s daily operations.
+The Trust will work with event producers to advise them on a comprehensive Operational Plan including (but not limited to): a site plan, run of show, ferry transportation schedule and security/staffing plans to best work within the Island’s daily operations.

-Nonprofit organizations can solicit donations, but only in the designated space reserved for your event or program.
+Nonprofit organizations can solicit donations, but only within the designated space reserved for your event.

-Private and ticketed public events can be held on the Island after or before public hours, as well as during the off-season with special permission from the Trust.
+Private and ticketed public events can be held on the Island after or before public hours with special permission from the Trust.
 Please note that events that do not take place during normal public hours may involve additional costs associated with dedicated Island services, such as extended ferry service or security.

-A reservation is required to use the grills and sports fields on Governors Island.
-Reservations will open in early 2018.
-To learn more and make a reservation, please visit our permits page.
+A reservation is required to use the grills and athletic fields on Governors Island.
+To learn more and make a reservation, please visit govisland.org/permits.

 · If you wish to have space on the Island reserved for your small private gathering, please submit a private event rental inquiry here and the Trust will be in touch to provide more information on the spaces available and rental rates.